Biological evolution is change in the characteristics of living organisms over generations.

 Flores hobbits, like the Neanderthals and Denisovans, are extinct today, though Neanderthals and Denisovans have left some traces in modern populations.
 But the majority of our ancestry lies in Africa, from which multiple waves of hominin migrations began.
 Paleoanthropologists generally agree that modern humans derive most of our ancestry from a population that was living in Africa long after Homo erectus settled parts of Eurasia.
 In fact the majority of genetic variation in modern humans can be found not between African and other populations but within Africa, and this has always been the case with humans.

 At various times in the hominin past, multiple species of humans lived on this planet.
 No so today.
 Now humans are all one species.
 And we all have ancestors from Africa.

-Yet many questions remain, and new fossils, such as the hobbit, often raise more questions than answers.
+Yet many questions remain, and new fossils, such as the hobbit and the Denisovan finger bone, often raise more questions than answers.
 We still don't know just when our ancestors developed language, or what proto-languages might have proliferated in the past.
 We don't know why Denisovan DNA now turns up only in Southeast Asian populations today.

 Among the most significant developments in human evolution, Adam Van Arsdale identifies bipedality, the evolution of bigger brains, and the adoption of agriculture.
 Other paleoanthropologists might choose different things.
 But while anthropologists may vigorously debate precisely how human evolution occurred, they don't debate whether it occurred.